Finiteness of 3D higher spin gravity Landscape: Swampland constraints on HS gravity Landscape

 \subsection{Landscape of AdS$_{3}$ gravity}

 As defined in \cite{A12222, A1222}, the Swampland theories are a set of effective field theories\textrm{\ }that cannot be completed consistently into a UV quantum gravity theory.
 This consistency is determined by a set of criteria known as Swampland conjectures.
 Oppositely, Landscape theories form a set of effective field theories that verify the Swampland conjectures and thus are consistent and can be completed into UV quantum gravitational theories.

-In our current work, we focus on one particular criterion given by the bound on the number of massless modes conjecture to distinguish between the 3D Swampland and 3D Landscape theories.
-Henceforward, we designate by 3D Landscape theories the set of higher spin AdS$_{3}$ gravity theories from the classification in subsection \textbf{3.1} of higher spin families that verify the bound on the number of massless modes conjecture.
+In our current work, we focus on one particular criterion, the finiteness of the Landscape constraint, to distinguish between the 3D Swampland and 3D Landscape theories.
+Henceforward, we designate by 3D Landscape theories the set of higher spin AdS$_{3}$ gravity theories from the classification in subsection \textbf{3.1} of higher spin families that verify the finiteness conjecture.
 Therefore, the provisional AdS$_{3}$ Landscape theories with HS given by real split forms are characterised by the following gauge symmetries

 Notice that the finiteness of the AdS$_{3}$ Landscape depend on the finiteness of the higher spin gauge families based on the real split forms $ sl(N,\mathbb{R})$, $so(N,1+N)$, $so(N,N)$ and $sp(2N,\mathbb{R})$.
-For a limited number of massless modes, the associated gauge groups are finite and thus the 3D Landscape must be also finite.
-Hence, the Swampland conjecture for having an upper bound on the number of massless modes within a HS-AdS$ _{3}$ gravity theory is equivalent to having a corresponding finite 3D Landscape.
+For finite dimensional gauge groups with bounded N, the associated 3D Landscape must be also finite.
+Hence, the Swampland finiteness conjecture given by the upper bound on the rank of possible HS-AdS$_{3}$ gauge groups implies the finiteness of the 3D Landscape.